 Now, the execution of the stroke requires a player to focus on three main aspects â timing, speed and strength.
 The player with the willow should have the ability to pick a yorker quicker than usual.
 This is because the shot usually requires a high backlift.

 The batsman moves his back-foot, slightly towards the stumps and opens his front-foot in order to get ready for the bat-swing.

 The bat needs to come down in time as the delivery is aimed at the stumps, more often than not.
 Hence, timing and speed are key to both pick the delivery and to get the bat ready.

 The helicopter shot is an attacking shot, thus, the bat has to come down with enough force to dispatch the generally quick delivery towards the boundary rope and beyond.

 After the ball is struck, the follow-through sees the bat move in a circular motion, giving rise to its name.
 While this follow-through is almost always seen in the case of Dhoni, it varies for other cricketers, depending on their style.

 When is it used?

-The Indian wicketkeeper has one of the strongest bottom hands in the game and his ability to read bowlers allows him to pull off this shot in times of need.
+The Indian wicketkeeper has one of the strongest bottom hands in the game.
+This gives him the ability to read bowlers allows him to pull off this shot in times of need.

 Apart from him, this stroke has been used recently by the likes of Virat Kohli, Ben Cutting and Mohammad Shahzad.

 Thus, the helicopter shot is one of the most difficult shots to play in the game.
-However, there is no doubt regarding the end result for the player as well as the audience when executed to perfection.
+However, there is no doubt regarding the end result for the player when executed well.
+Not to mention, the excitement of the audience.